Easter Sale -25% OFF Daysy, Lady-Comp, Teena

 For example, your sleep-wake cycle, travel, shift work or stress can influence your body's physiological processes.
 Your body fat percentage also has a direct influence on your cycle.

 Thanks to modern cycle computers, you can still track your cycle in all phases of your life.
-Daysy automatically adapts to your individual circumstances and reliably shows you your fertile and non-fertile days.
+Daysy and Lady-Comp automatically adapt to your individual circumstances and reliably show you your fertile and non-fertile days.